 - Treat the interview as a conversation, not a one-sided Q&A session.

-- Try to get to know the culture of the company where you might end up working as part of the discussion.
+- Use the interview as a chance to explore the culture of the company where you might end up working.

-- Send a thank-you note after the interview, referring to the specific items discussed in the interview.
+- Send a thank-you note after the interview, referring to the specific topics discussed in the interview.

 Negotiating the Compensation Package